For more information or to schedule an appointment, please call 847.570.1700.

 your doctor about when you should be tested.

 If you have a

-very strong family history of colon cancer, you may want to talk to your doctor or a
+very strong family history of colorectal cancer, you may want to talk to your doctor or a

 genetic counselor about having a blood test to look for changed genes.

 Genetic testing can tell you if you carry a

 changed, or mutated, gene that can cause colorectal cancer.
 Having certain genes

 greatly increases your risk of colorectal cancer.
 But most cases of colorectal cancer aren't caused by changed genes.

 During treatment for colorectal cancer, you can do things at home to help manage your side effects and symptoms.
 If your doctor has given you instructions or medicines to treat these problems, be sure to also use them.